myFavShrimp/colorpicker/README.md

 # colorpicker

-A small tool for X11 that writes the color value on your screen at the cursor position to stdout, in RGB.
+A small tool for X11 that writes the color value on your screen at the cursor position to stdout and copies it to the clipboard.

 ### Usage
 Left click to print the pixel color, any other mouse click to quit the program.